-Fitch cuts outlook to 'negative' for Boeing on 737 MAX problems
+Fitch cuts Boeing's debt outlook to 'negative' on 737 MAX problems

 The outlook revision was also based on the challenge of returning parked planes to service, delivering stored post-production aircraft and the financing needed to build up working capital, Fitch said.

-As of March 31, Boeing had total debt of $14.7 billion according to Refinitiv data, and Fitch said it estimated that consolidated debt for Boeing would rise by almost $10 billion to nearly $24 billion in 2019.
+As of March 31, Boeing had total debt of $14.7 billion according to Refinitiv data, and Fitch said it estimated that consolidated debt for the company would rise by almost $10 billion to nearly $24 billion in 2019.

 “The MAX situation also presents significant public relations challenges, and the impact on Boeing’s reputation and brand will be a watch item for the next year or more,” the agency said.

+Fitch in April had warned that 2019 would be stressful for Boeing, expecting most credit metrics to deteriorate.

-It also flagged the risk of higher concessions to airlines, especially if the MAX grounding extends into the end-of-year holiday season.
+On Monday, it flagged the risk of higher concessions to airlines, especially if the MAX grounding extends into the end-of-year holiday season.

-It also said the MAX situation was largely a temporary issue of timing unless substantial orders were canceled.
+It said the MAX situation was largely a temporary issue of timing unless substantial orders were canceled.

 Shares of the planemaker were trading down more than 1% at $373.